its-kios09/SQL-PLP-BOOKSTORE/README.md

 ## 🚀 CI/CD Pipeline

-We use GitHub Actions to automatically test and validate the schema whenever code is pushed or a pull request is made.
+Our GitHub Actions workflow automatically validates database changes and creates schema dumps:

+### 🔧 What It Does
+1. **Schema Validation**:
+   - Spins up a MySQL 8.0 container
+   - Applies `bookstore_schema.sql`
+   - Runs all SQL files in `queries/` directory

+2. **Artifact Generation**:
+   - Creates timestamped database dumps on `main` branch updates
+   - Stores dumps as downloadable artifacts for 7 days

 ## ✅ Features:
 - Starts a temporary MySQL server